-- Soft skills, First aid, Biotechnology and medical Physics, Patient Care.
-These subjects are included in the semester exam and the candidates shall be declared as passed only when they secure 35% marks in the internal exam. - Community Medicine: - The theory exam to be conducted in 1st& 2nd-semester theory along with practicals in the 3rd& 4th semester.
+Soft skills, First aid, and Patient Care.
+These subjects are included in the semester exam and the candidates shall be declared as passed only when they secure 35% marks in the internal exam.

+> Community Medicine:

+• The theory exam to be conducted in 3rd & 4th -semesters, theory along with practicals in the 3rd & 4th semester.

-Paper Setting:
+> Paper Setting:

-- Paper setting, paper valuation and practical examination is done by internal examiners from the 1st to 5th semesters. - In the 6 th semester paper setting will be done by concerned subject experts.
+- Paper setting, paper valuation and practical examination is done by internal examiners from the 1stto5th semesters. - In the 6 th semester paper setting will be done by concerned subject experts.
 Paper valuation and practical examination will be conducted but 2 examiners one internal and one external examiner.

-Criteria for Examiner:
+> Criteria for Examiner:

-- Professor or Associate Professor or Assistant Professor with minimum of 4 years of teaching experience after post-graduation. - Parent Department Subjects semester exams will be conducted from the 3rd semester onwards.
+- Professor or Associate Professor or Assistant Professor with minimum of 4 years of teaching experience after post-graduation. - Parent Department Subjects semester exams will be conducted from the 2nd semester onwards.